-- a) drafts and revises the procurement and grants rules and procedures; - b) drafts and revises the standard templates for procurement and grants processes; - c) coordinates the procurement planning and prepares the Overall Procurement Plan; - d) reports on procurement/grant performance and implementation of the overall procurement plan; - e) prepares and revises the procurement strategy of the Procuring Entity; - f) reviews the Technical Specifications and Terms of Reference for compliance with the procurement procedures; - g) reviews the Guidelines for Applicants for compliance with grant procedures; - h) reviews the eligibility, qualification, evaluation and award criteria for compliance with the procurement and grants procedures; - i) advertises the procurement processes by (i.e.: General Procurement Invitation to Prequalification, Short List Notice, Contract Award Notice, Cancellation Notices); - j) advertises calls for proposals; - k) prepares the Bidding Documents, Request for Quotations/proposals, Request for Negotiation, Request for Expression of Interest and any other similar solicitation documents; - 1) develops application bid forms; - m) coordinates the communications with applicants and disseminates the clarification information; - n) provides logistic support to the Evaluation Committees; - o) acts as the secretariat and provide the necessary logistical support to the SADC Tender Committee; - p) prepares the contracts and the purchase orders, - q) notifies bidders and applicants on the outcome of the evaluation processes; - r) assists the Procuring Entity in the appeal processes; - s) assists the requisition function in the administration of contracts; - t) maintains the records of procurement processes; - u) nominates members of the Negotiation Committees; - v) approves the evaluation reports for local and restricted bidding procurement and procurement under multiple framework contract methods which are below in the limits set in the procurement approving authority matrix attached as Schedule 1 of these Guidelines. - w) ensure that all the contracts/purchase order sent for signature to the Accounting Officer have been cleared by the Legal Affairs Function and Budget and Finance Function and certifies they are awarded and drafted in compliance with the SADC Secretariat Procurement Policy and Guidelines. - (3) Internal Audit: exercise the ex-ante control function of procurement and grants processes and endorse for compliance with the SADC Secretariat Policy and Guidelines for Procurement and Grants, all solicitation documents issued by the Procuring Entity/Contracting authority. - (4) SADC Tender Committee: These are permanent bodies of executive professionals appointed by the Executive Secretary, with the role of representing the Procuring Entity and the Executive Secretary all the procurement processes.
-The SADC Tender Committee(s) shall consist in an odd number of members with equal voting rights, no subordination relationships among themselves with the structure of the Institution and with no conflict of interest.
-The Procurement Function will provide the secretariat services to The SADC Tender Committee(s).
+- a) drafts and revises SADC Procurement and Grants Policy and Guidelines; - b) drafts and revises the templates/Annex 5 to the Guidelines; - c) coordinates the procurement planning and prepares the Overall Procurement Plan; - d) reports on procurement/grant performance and implementation of the overall procurement plan; - e) prepares and revises the procurement strategy of the Contracting Authority; - f) reviews the Technical Specifications and Terms of Reference for compliance with the procurement procedures; - g) reviews the Guidelines for Applicants for compliance with grant procedures; - h) reviews the eligibility, qualification, evaluation and award criteria for compliance with the procurement and grants procedures; - publicises the procurement processes on behalf of the Contracting Authority (i.e.: General Procurement Notice, Specific Procurement Notice, Shortlist, Addenda and Clarifications to prequalification and bidding documents, Contract Award Notice, Cancellation Notice, etc.); - j) advertises calls for proposals; - k) prepares the Bidding Documents, Request for Quotations/proposals, Request for Negotiation, Request for Expression of Interest and any other similar solicitation documents; - 1) develops application bid forms; - m) coordinates the communications with applicants and disseminates the clarification information; - n) provides logistic support to the Evaluation Committees; - o) acts as the secretariat and provide the necessary logistical support to the SADC Tender Committees; - p) prepares the contracts and the purchase orders, - q) notifies bidders and applicants on the outcome of the evaluation processes; - r) assists the Contracting Authority in the appeal processes; - s) assists the requisition function in the administration of contracts; - t) maintains the records of procurement processes; - u) approves the evaluation reports for contract as per the limits set in the procurement approving authority matrix attached as Schedule 1 of these Guidelines. - v) ensure that all the contracts sent for signature to the Accounting Officer have been cleared by the Legal Affairs Function and Budget and Finance Function and certifies they are awarded and drafted in compliance with the SADC Secretariat Procurement and Grants Policy and Guidelines. - w) ensure that all purchase orders sent to Budget and Finance Function for approval are in compliance with the SADC Secretariat Procurement and Grants Policy and Guidelines. - x) Recommends any proposal for derogation from the standard procurement methods and standardized procurement documents prior to the approval by the Executive Secretary; - y) Ensure that the services, goods and works to be procured by the Institution are indispensable for the Procuring Entity and budgetary provision have been made to their acquisition.

+SADC Tender Committee: These are permanent bodies composed of professionals appointed (3) by the Executive Secretary, with the role of advising the Contracting Authority and the Executive

+Secretary on all the procurement processes.
+The SADC Tender Committee(s) shall consist of an odd number of members with equal voting rights, with no subordination relationships among themselves within the structure of the Institution and with guaranteed absence of conflict of interest.
+The Procurement Function will provide the secretarial support to the SADC Tender Committee(s).